hexagoncircle/ryan-mulligan-dev/src/blog/some-things-about-keyframes.md

 }
 ```

-["Resolving Duplicates" from the MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes#resolving_duplicates) mentions that `@keyframes` rules don't cascade, which explains why this order still returns the expected animation.
+["Resolving Duplicates"](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes#resolving_duplicates) from the MDN docs mentions that `@keyframes` rules do not cascade, which explains why this order still returns the expected animation.
 Customizing the order could be useful for grouping property changes within a `@keyframes` block as an animation becomes more complex.

 That same section of the MDN docs also points out that cascading _does_ occur when multiple keyframes define the same percentage values.
 So, in the following `@keyframes` block, the second `translate` declaration overrides the first.